 By integrating financial education with high-demand digital skills and dedicated mentorship, we are not just teaching a class—we are creating pathways to economic security and breaking generational cycles of poverty.
 Our goal is to achieve a 25% or greater improvement in financial literacy scores for our students, equipping them with the confidence and competence to build a prosperous future.

-A classroom chalkboard with a message about wealth gap, stating that the median net worth of a white household is nearly 8 times that of a Black household and 5 times that of a Hispanic household, emphasizing financial literacy as key to closing this gap, source: Federal Reserve.
+A green chalkboard with a wooden frame displaying the text: 'The Wealth Gap.
+The median net worth of a white household is nearly 8 times that of a Black household and 5 times that of a Hispanic household.
+Financial literacy is a key tool in closing this gap.
+(Source: Federal Reserve).